kounta/ALB-Logs-to-Elasticsearch/README.md

   1. Lambda permits S3 to push event notification to it
   2. S3 permits Lambda to fetch the created objects from a given bucket
-  3. ES permits Lambda to add documents to the given domain
+  3. Lambda permissions for VPC / ENI access
   4. Lambda handler is set to `index.handler`
   5. Don't forget the ES domain parameters in index.js